A/N: This fic uses the Japanese names, not the English dub names, so here's a guide for confusion.

 Come out, come out, wherever you are, my dear little senshi.
 I will find you eventually.

-When he opened his eyes again he was back on the bed, and the room was dark.
+When he opened his eyes again he was lying back on the bed and the room was dark.
 He sat up and turned to look out the window.
-It was nighttime, and he could see a large white moon resting over the trees.
+It was nighttime and he could see the moon resting over the trees.

 He was shaking again, and the feel of sweaty sheets met his fingers.
 His body was slick with it and his hair clung to his face.

 He felt the tug of the armor, even as it rested on the nightstand.
 Felt the heat of it, reaching for the cold, fearful center of his being, trying to warm.
-He reached out and grasped the glowing red sphere in his hand, pulling it over to his heart.
-He shut his eyes, letting the warmth seep through his body, pushing back the dreams for a moment.
+He reached out and grasped the glowing red sphere in his hand, putting it over his heart.
+He shut his eyes, letting the warmth seep through his body, pushing back the nightmare for a moment.
 Thoughts of sunlight and sunny beaches and campfires filled his mind.
 He felt the warm air in the room and Byakuen's body heat emanating from the floor.
-As he stretched out his senses, he felt the body heat of four others in the building, a ways away.
+As he stretched out his senses, he felt the body heat of four others in the building.
 Downstairs, it felt like.
 His friends.
-In his mind, their fiery forms were wreathed in the colors of their armor… or was it the armor was the color of their spirits?
+In his mind, their fiery forms were wreathed in the colors of their armor: dark blue, green, orange, and light blue.

 He clutched at the crystal as the trembling returned.
 He couldn't face them.
 He just couldn't.
 He'd failed to help them.
 He'd given up.
-He didn't understand what happened, where that strange white armor came from, or that power that came with it.
+He didn't understand what happened, where that strange white armor came from, or the power that came with it.
 He could barely remember what happened – the armor had used him, though it should have worked the other way around.
 But wasn't that all that had happened recently?
 A strange armor with a mind of its own, taking him over to wreak some sort of havoc?
-There was so much they didn't know about the armors.
-Now they knew that the armors had originally been a part of Arago's armor.
-A part of his body, in truth.
+They knew that the armors had originally been a part of Arago's armor.
+Beyond that – a part of his actual body.
 Then Kaos had broken the armor and forged them into nine smaller armors.
 Since then they had done… what?
-Wreak havoc, cause war… Although Kaos had taken the vast capability to wage war away from Arago, he had truly just miniaturized it, allowing the armors to spread out and cause chaos on their own, in more places than Arago had ever tried at once.
+Wreak havoc, fight battles...
+Although Kaos had taken the vast capability to wage war away from Arago, he had truly just miniaturized it, allowing the armors to spread out and cause chaos on their own, in more places than Arago had ever tried at once.

-He felt that call to chaos, every time he donned the armor.
-The call to blaze, to burn… to destroy everything in his path… He had felt it in the volcano, when Shutendoji had come for him.
+He felt that call to chaos every time he donned the armor.
+The call to blaze, to burn, to destroy everything in his path… He had felt it in the volcano when Shutendoji had come to kill him.
 All he wanted was to attack his enemy and destroy him utterly.

-It terrified him, that call.
+That call terrified him.
 That desire to destroy.
 It was not a part of who he was.
 He didn't want to destroy.
 He hadn't wanted to hold this much responsibility in his hands – the fate of the world, who does that?
 And despite the call of that power, Arago had terrified him.
-The entire demon realm had terrified him.
-His army was a never-ending tide of monsters that he could send after the senshi, and Arago himself was a giant ghost they were somehow expected to kill?
-And then the demon lord had absorbed all of his friends and become even more terrifying… Until all that was left was Ryo, who had apparently been expected to face him alone.
-What other choice had he had, than to sacrifice himself?
-There was nowhere to run, and he was hurt.
+The entire demon realm had terrified Ryo.
+Arago's army was a never-ending tide of monsters that he could send after the senshi, and Arago himself was a giant demon they were somehow expected to kill?
+And then the demon lord had absorbed all of Ryo's friends and become even more terrifying, until all that was left was Ryo, who had apparently been expected to face him alone.
+What other choice did he have, than to sacrifice himself?
+There was nowhere to run, and he was injured.

 What did I do, back there, when it all went to hell?
 What did I do?
-That power it… it felt so much stronger than the armor.
-It was brighter and hotter than any flame I've ever used in my normal armor.
+That power… It-it felt so much stronger than the Rekka armor.
+It was brighter and hotter than any flame I've ever used before.
 And it hurt, it… it hurt…

 Finally cutting through the nightmares was the sheer weariness in his bones.
 No doubt he had been sleeping for some time, and that probably aided his less-than-healthy state.
 But he felt like someone had been using his body as a punching bag for at least a week.
 It didn't feel as bad as it had after the battle, when he had to truly fight to keep his eyes open and his body moving so that he wasn't being entirely carried along by friends who were at least nearly as exhausted as he was after they all died-and-didn't-die and how was he supposed to understand anything that was going on in his life anymore when he was having thoughts like that?